Sinon: Sinon in other literature

-In Dante Alighieri's Divine Comedy poem Inferno (Canto 30), Sinon is seen in the Tenth Bolgia of Hell's Circle of Fraud where, along with other Falsifiers of words, he is condemned to suffer a burning fever for all eternity.
+In Dante Alighieri's poem Inferno (Canto 30), Sinon is seen in the Tenth Bolgia of Hell's Circle of Fraud where, along with other falsifiers of words, he is condemned to suffer a burning fever for all eternity.
 Sinon is here rather than the Evil Counselors Bolgia because his advice was false as well as evil.

 The word "Sinonical" was coined by Lewes Lewknor in his 1595 work The Estate of English Fugitives.